1100011Dawg/Obsidian_Dawson/School/IB ELA/Vietnam History.md

 - 1968 Viet Cong doe sthe Tet Offensive, with a massive cordinated effort in South Vietnam(during whitch th president said they were about to win the war)
 - My Lai Massacare, the americans did the attack, degraded American moral ground, disgusting the public
 - 1971 Pentagon Papers, leacked america engaged in Laos and cambodia likng to the public.
 Carpet bombing their supply routes
-- Pan Peace Accords in 1973
+- Pan Peace Accords in 1973, signed then in 1975 North overran the south.
  -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyOTI1Mjc1NCwtMTMyMDY1NzA1N119
+eyJoaXN0b3J5IjpbLTMyMzAwNzgzNiwtMTMyMDY1NzA1N119
 -->